arnonzilca/p4u/README.md

 ![image](https://cloud.githubusercontent.com/assets/4737096/3790301/32f7e98e-1af8-11e4-8852-19d89f7d7afb.png)

-Run [p4-switch-context](p4-switch-context) without arguments when you want to start fresh and store all your current work.
+Run [p4-switch-context](p4-switch-context) without passing a changelist number when you want to start fresh and store all your current work.
 Everything will be shelved, and all pending work will be reverted.

 > You can also sync & resolve automatically after the switch is done (run with -h to see all the options).